firxworx/op-ansible-device-automation/README.md

 # \[ olivia-party \] op-ansible-device-automation

-Automate the configuration and deployment of _OP Accessibility Devices_ (OPADs): hackable web kiosks that provide a foundaton for creating customized tools and toys for users with physical disabilities.
+Automate the configuration and deployment of _OP Accessibility Devices_ (OPADs): hackable web kiosks that provide a foundation for creating customized tools and toys for users with physical disabilities.

-This repo is part of the Olivia Party (OP) Accessibility Project.
+This repo is associated with the Olivia Party (OP) Accessibility Project.

 The [Ansible](https://www.ansible.com/)-driven automations found in this repo will transform commodity PC's and low-cost boards into linux-based devices with user interfaces provided via local web applications run by the [Chromium](https://chromium.org) web browser.

 Many parts of this project are readily transferable to commercial applications.
 You are free to use and modify the code as you wish under the terms of the permissive Apache 2.0 open source license.
 Use at your own risk!

+## Audience & System Requirements

+Target audience: a level of technical knowledge that includes working familiarity with Linux is recommended.

+System requirements (control machine): Linux, MacOS, or Windows running Linux via WSL2

 ## Feature Summary

 OPAD operates like a web kiosk and boots directly into the web application that serves as its UI (you can also boot directly to the URL of any website).

+Features:

 - Connect touchscreens, joysticks, keyboards, and custom-built input devices via USB
 - Out-of-the-box support for audio and text-to-speech, including the HTML5 speech synthesis API